Exelon Corporation (EXC) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Exelon Corporation (EXC) by analysts is $45.73, which is $5.52 above the current market price.
-The public float for EXC is 991.34M, and at present, short sellers hold a 1.35% of that float.
-On March 28, 2023, the average trading volume of EXC was 7.30M shares.
+The average price point forecasted by analysts for Exelon Corporation (EXC) is $45.73, which is $4.59 above the current market price.
+The public float for EXC is 991.34M, and currently, short sellers hold a 1.35% ratio of that float.
+The average trading volume of EXC on March 31, 2023 was 7.38M shares.

 EXC’s Market Performance

-EXC’s stock has seen a -3.11% decrease for the week, with a -1.94% drop in the past month and a -4.70% fall in the past quarter.
-The volatility ratio for the week is 3.00%, and the volatility levels for the past 30 days are at 2.54% for Exelon Corporation The simple moving average for the last 20 days is -0.97% for EXC stock, with a simple moving average of -3.46% for the last 200 days.
+The stock of Exelon Corporation (EXC) has seen a 5.74% increase in the past week, with a 4.28% rise in the past month, and a -3.47% fall in the past quarter.
+The volatility ratio for the week is 1.79%, and the volatility levels for the past 30 days are at 2.46% for EXC.
+The simple moving average for the last 20 days is 1.19% for EXC stock, with a simple moving average of -1.03% for the last 200 days.

 Analysts’ Opinion of EXC